kubernetes/website/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 {% include code.html language="yaml" file="exec-liveness.yaml" ghlink="/docs/tasks/configure-pod-container/exec-liveness.yaml" %}

 In the configuration file, you can see that the Pod has a single Container.
-The `livenessProbe` field specifies that the kubelet should perform a liveness probe every 5 seconds.
+The `periodSeconds` field specifies that the kubelet should perform a liveness probe every 5 seconds.
 The `initialDelaySeconds` field tells the kubelet that it should wait 5 second before performing the first probe.
 To perform a probe, the kubelet executes the command `cat /tmp/healthy` in the Container.
 If the